 A revised preliminary economic assessment (the "Revised Halilağa PEA") was released in January 2015.
 Within the preliminary parameters of a PEA, the Revised Halilağa PEA illustrates a robust, low strip, technically simple and scalable open-pit mine, utilizing conventional milling and flotation methods.
-The project requires modest upfront capital, demonstrates a rapid payback of initial capital, has low cash costs, and generates a strong after-tax IRR, and cash flow.
+The project requires modest up-front capital, demonstrates a rapid payback of initial capital, has low cash costs, and generates a strong after-tax IRR, and cash flow.
 The illustrative project, as outlined in the Revised Halilağa PEA, is relatively insensitive to changes in commodity and exchange rates, requires modest pre-production capital expenditure, and yields a payback period (after-tax) of 1.3 years.
-Although preliminary in nature and derived from broadly factored assumptions including \$1,200/oz gold, \$2.90/lb. copper, and a discount rate of 7%, the conceptual project in the Revised Halilağa PEA was designed to demonstrate the optimal development scenario for the deposit in the context of today's capital market conditions.
+Although preliminary in nature and derived from broadly factored assumptions including \$1,200/oz gold, \$2.90/lb. copper, a 0.44 rate of exchange to the Turkish Lira, and a discount rate of 7%, the conceptual project in the Revised Halilağa PEA was designed to demonstrate the optimal development scenario for the deposit in the context of today's capital market conditions.
 Advancing Halilağa toward feasibility would require additional metallurgical testing, geotechnical drilling and resource definition drilling.
-We have developed a high-level program and illustrative budget that we expect would satisfy the requirements to make a feasibility decision and continue to discuss opportunities for the project with Teck and third-parties.
+We have developed a high-level program and illustrative budget that we expect would satisfy the requirements to make a feasibility decision and continue to discuss opportunities for the project with third-parties.

-For the nine months ended September 30, 2016, our share of expenditures incurred at Halilağa was \$0.11 million (year ended December 31, 2015: \$0.39 million), against a total budget of \$0.23 million for the same period.
+For the year ended December 31, 2016, our share of expenditures incurred at Halilağa was \$0.05 million (year ended December 31, 2015: \$0.30 million), against a total budget of \$0.31 million for the same period.
 Expenditures reflect costs associated with permitting and tenure costs, ongoing community and social relations activities, certain field and desktop analyses and legal costs relating to the matter described in this MD&A.